-LAN 353 Latin American Culture and Civilization Note: Students may register for LAN 353 Latin American Culture and Civilization and LAN 354 Advanced Spanish concurrently.
+LAN 353 Latin American Culture and Civilization Note: Students may register for LAN 353 Latin American Culture and Civilization and LAN 354 Advanced Spanish concurrently. - II.

-- II.
 Area Requirements: Students may pursue one of the following two tracks - A. Spanish/French.
 Students acquire proficiency in both Spanish and French. - 44 credit hours of Spanish.
 9-12 of those credit hours must be from Study Abroad 16 credit hours of French 9-12 credit hours Study Abroad B. Spanish/Second Field.
 Students combine language training with a second major in any of the academic programs offered at Warren Wilson College.
 44 credit hours of Spanish.
 9-12 of those credit hours must be from Study Abroad The necessary credit hours in their second field III.
 Special Qualifications: Students must complete 15 hours of service in a Spanish speaking setting.
 3.2.14.3 Minor in Modern Languages Grades: Students must pass courses at a grade of C or better to count toward the minor.
 Total Credit Hours: Students must earn a minimum of 20 credit hours in French or Spanish to fulfill the minor requirements.
 Up to 6 credit hours may be transferred from nationally accredited institutions of higher learning, or other international academic programs that have been approved in advance by the department.
-3.2.15 Music Music Department Website Faculty: Wayne Erbsen, Warren J. Gaughan (Chair), Phil Jamison, Kevin D. Kehrberg, Jane McCoy, Steven Williams, 3.2.15.1 Program Overview The mission of the Music Department is to provide a creative and intellectual environment for all students to study, perform, create, speak, and write about music.
+3.2.15 Music Music Department Website Faculty: Wayne Erbsen, Warren J. Gaughan (Chair), Ben Harvey, Philip A. Jamison, Kevin D. Kehrberg, Jane McCoy, Steven Williams, 3.2.15.1 Program Overview The mission of the Music Department is to provide a creative and intellectual environment for all students to study, perform, create, speak, and write about music.
 The goals of the Music Program are the following: - 1.
-To promote student awareness of various musical genres through concerts and live performances. - 2.
-To develop individual and ensemble musicianship. - 3.
-To promote critical, aesthetic and analytical understanding of music. - 4.
-To promote knowledge and examination of music in its cultural and historical contexts.
+To develop musicianship. - 2.
+To promote knowledge and understanding of music in its cultural and historical contexts.
 The music program is designed for students with career ambitions in music as well as those who wish to incorporate music into their broader liberal arts experience.
 It emphasizes open and diverse understandings of music, the improvement of performance skills, and a strong foundation of musical knowledge.
 In addition to a conventional music minor, the Music Department also offers a unique concentration in Traditional Music.
 Students wishing to pursue a minor in Music must declare their intentions at the earliest opportunity to facilitate planning.
 Traditional Music Program: Taking advantage of its location in the Southern Appalachian region, Warren Wilson College offers a minor concentration in Traditional Music with a focus on the music and dances of the southern mountains.
 Instruction is offered in the common Appalachian instruments as well as traditional dance.
 Student ensembles include an Old-Time Stringband and a Bluegrass Band.
 Music and dance events on campus throughout the year include a weekly jam session, a weekly contra dance, a monthly Appalachian music concert series, and the annual Fiddles and Folklife festival.
 3.2.15.2 Minor in Music The minor in Music provides a strong foundation in Western music or jazz, with a focus on applied keyboard, voice, or orchestral instruments.
 Grades: Students must pass courses at a grade of B- or better to count toward fulfillment of the minor.
 Total Credit Hours: Students must earn a minimum of 22 credit hours in music to fulfill the minor requirements.
-Prerequisite:

-MUS 120 Beginning Music Theory

-Requirements: Students select courses as indicated from each of the following:

-I. Core (6 cr):
+Prerequisite: MUS 120 Beginning Music Theory \ Requirements: Students select courses as indicated from each of the following: I. Core (6 cr):